 In the OSD (On-Screen Display) menu, you will find the standard contrast, brightness, sharpness, gamma, color temperature, hue, and saturation settings.

-You can also adjust the sensitivity of the sensors and the speed of the response time (AMA – Advanced Motion Acceleration option).
+You can also adjust the sensitivity of the sensors and the speed of the response time via overdrive (AMA – Advanced Motion Acceleration option).

 There are several picture modes available as well, including Standard, HDR, Cinema HDR, Game, Photo, sRGB, Rec709, ECO, M-Book, etc.

 Design & Connectivity

-The BenQ EL2870U connectivity consists of two HDMI 2.0 ports, DisplayPort 1.4, a headphones jack, and two 2W built-in speakers.
+The BenQ EL2870U connectivity consists of two HDMI 2.0 ports, DisplayPort 1.4, a headphone jack and two 2W built-in speakers.
 FreeSync works over both HDMI and DisplayPort connectors.

 Price & Similar Monitors